we-make-software/tech/README.md

 But for userspace programs and learning, it is recommended to use the newest GCC.
 For the kernel, however, it does not matter.

-if wee going to understand GCC its a compiler its just compile code to diffren cpu arktture... its old and working well there many as clang or other. but gcc have be in the market so long. and they have done a great job. but not everything can be done in gcc. we will come back to that later. but in this server and alot user stuff wee going to use gcc. or c89 and build alot DSL and functions that can make alot stuff posibel.
+If we are going to understand GCC, it is a compiler; it simply compiles code to different CPU architectures.
+It is old and works well.
+There are many alternatives, like Clang, but GCC has been on the market for a long time and they have done a great job.
+Not everything can be done in GCC, but we will come back to that later.
+On this server, with many user tasks, we are going to use GCC, specifically C89, and build a lot of DSLs and functions that can make many things possible.

 Before we install GCC on Debian, we need to know where to place it and how to remember to place it there.
 We also need to know how to download it.
 This will be the next few steps before installing the newest kernel.